-Under the 1994 reauthorized Marine Mammal Protection Act (MMPA), the potential biological removal (PBR) is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: $PBR = N{MIN} \times 0.5 R{MAX} \times F_R$.
+Under the 1994 reauthorized Marine Mammal Protection Act (MMPA), the PBR is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: PBR = $N{MIN} \times 0.5R{MAX} \times F_R$.
 The recovery factor (F_R) for this stock is 0.5, the value for cetacean stocks with unknown population status (Wade and Angliss 1997).
-However, the SAR guidelines (Wade and Angliss 1997) state that abundance estimates older than 8 years should not be used to calculate PBR due to a decline in confidence in the reliability of an aged abundance estimate.
+The SAR guidelines (Wade and Angliss 1997) state that abundance estimates older than 8 years should not be used to calculate PBR due to a decline in confidence in the reliability of an aged abundance estimate.
 Therefore, the PBR for this stock is considered undetermined (NMFS 2005).
+A putative PBR level calculation for the Wrangell and Zarembo Islands area of the inland waters of Southeast Alaska may provide a frame of reference for the observed takes of harbor porpoise in this fishery were outside of the area for which this putative PBR level is calculated.
+This PBR calculation, based on the pooled 2010-2012 abundance estimate of 526 (CV = 0.15) and its corresponding N{MIN} of 463, for the Wrangell and Zarembo Islands area of the inland states of the inland waters of Southeast Alaska, is 4.6 harbor porpoise.